berenslab/sBNN/README.md

 ![sBNN latent space visualisation](./figures/Bottleneck_latent_space_all_together.png)

 Note: all the data can be found in the folder M1Data which are needed to run the two notebooks (BottleneckNN.ipynb and BottleneckNNLatentVisualization.ipynb) all the way.
 This is already preprocessed data, however, from a collaborative effort (https://www.biorxiv.org/content/10.1101/2020.02.03.929158v1, under review) working with the original raw data.
 The preprocessing can be found in BottleneckNNPreProcessing.ipynb which is not needed to reproduce the figures of this paper.
-The raw data used in the latter notebook will be public upon publishing the collaborative effort or sooner.
+To run the BottleneckNNPreProcessing.ipynb notebook, you'll have to un-archive final_patch_seq_allcells_exon_allreads.rar and put final_patch_seq_allcells_exon_allreads.txt in that same folder!

 Work conducted under supervision of Philipp Berens.